-One of the manliest quotes from a movie has to be Liam Neeson in the thriller ‘Taken’.
+One of the manliest quotes from a movie has to be one made by Liam Neeson in the thriller ‘Taken’.
 His daughter kidnapped by human traffickers, he fearlessly says to them, “I have a specific set of skills… skills that make me a nightmare for people like you.”
-We then watch Liam go on a rampage to find his daughter, as any good father would.
+We then watch Liam go on a brutal rampage to find his daughter, as any good father would.

 What is this whole human trafficking thing?